garychou/postindustrial/docs/teach-the-1k/workshop/how-we-teach/launch.md

  '/images/t1k/slides_124.png',
  '/images/t1k/slides_125.png',
 ]"
- alt=""
- imagewidth="w-100"
+ alt="Screenshots of the hundreds of emails Gary sent out when Orbital was recruiting new members." imagewidth="w-100"
  >

- *At some point, you just need to send out all the emails.
-These are screenshots of the hundreds of emails Gary sent out when Orbital was recruiting new members.*
+ *At some point, you just need to send out all the emails. *

  </ImageCaption>